ruz048/DreamPRM-Code/README.md

     bash gen_cof.sh

-This step produces **function-structured code traces** that define PRM reasoning steps.
+This step produces **function-structured code** that define PRM reasoning steps.
 At this stage, the generated data **does not contain reward labels**.

 ---